codetricity/theta_list_files/README.md

 * provide example of scalable Flutter application architecture for RICOH THETA mobile apps
   * previous examples became too confusing as the number of commands increased
-* show example of http request/response state management using provider, though we may move to another state management system in the future.
+* show example of http request/response state management using provider
-  * alternatives under consideration: BLoC and GetX
+  * alternative state management approaches under consideration: BLoC and GetX
 * produce sharable example of using thumbnails with the RICOH THETA SC2
   * there is a bug in the API
 * improve separation of network and data processing code from the buttons in the gui
-* test http package, which as some limitations for RICOH THETA development
+* test http package, which has some limitations for RICOH THETA development
   * digest authentication does not work with the THETA - not implemented in this app
   * motionJPEG livePreview does not work with the V and Z1 - not implemented